This article describes:

 How to get early access to features

-As discussed above, releases to production environments occur on a quarterly cadence, with the exception of fixes, and features and functionality that do not impact end users (such as the Communication Plan Builder and Admin tab features).
+As discussed above, major feature releases to production environments occur on a quarterly cadence, with the exception of fixes, and features and functionality that do not impact end users, such as updates to the Workflows page — including Flow Designer — and Admin tab features.

 Customers wanting to view all new functionality - including changes visible to end users - before the quarterly release can opt their non-production environments into the Early Access Program (EAP).
 Customers enrolled in the EAP will typically see new features every week as we build up to a quarterly release.